hfiref0x/UPGDSED/README.md

 # Deprecation

-The project has been depricated in 2018.
+The project has been deprecated in 2018.
 No further updates (or plans on them) are available.
 If you still need PatchGuard disable refer to these repositories (alphabetical order):

 * EfiGuard, https://github.com/Mattiwatti/EfiGuard
 * Shark, https://github.com/9176324/Shark